flubber2077/Open-Source-Bassman-Preamp/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C5AYNGR)

 An open source emulation project of the 5F6-A revision of the Fender Bassman preamp.
 A fork of the more ambitious project of emulating the Versatone Pan-O-Flex.
 Built to better understand C++, real-time DSP, JUCE, GUI, and Object Oriented Programming.
+Released under GPLv3

 Current Technologies used: